Trash rates are going up. Will they be fair?

 The Parkhill/NexGen study did not include any analysis of the three R’s that most cities practice to keep trash costs down and the planet sustainable—reduce, reuse, recycle.
 The people have never had a report on the city’s supposed recycling program since the transfer station opened 11 years ago.
 The yearly city audits (on the Office of the State Auditor’s website) show only about $25,000 in recycling receipts, which is not impressive and certainly not covering the city’s recycling costs.

 The city has been giving away recycling services for 11 years, probably in violation of the anti-donation clause.
-Now, like most cities, it will start charging for recycling.
+Now, like most cities, it will start charging for recycling pick-up to cover the staff time and labor and equipment costs.
 But before it does, like most cities, it should show its homework on how it arrived at the proposed charges.

 The solid waste ordinance and the solid waste resolution setting out new fees was removed from last month’s agenda and tabled at the Aug.
 14 meeting.

-What they said gave the city commissioners pause—enough to table the ordinance and the resolution, but not before they heaped more discretionary powers onto Solid Waste Director Andy Alvarez that will allow him to continue to pick winners and losers and favorites and enemies, which guarantees inequities, including exploitation of polycart payers, will continue.
+What they said gave the city commissioners pause—enough to table the ordinance and the resolution, but not before they heaped more discretionary powers onto Solid Waste Director Andy Alvarez that will allow him to continue to pick winners and losers and favorites and enemies, which guarantees inequities, including exploitation of polycart payers.

 Alvarez gets to decide who is really too elderly or physically disabled to put their polycart at the curb.
 The prior requirement of getting a doctor’s note is no longer sufficient.
 Some are fakers and staff has to go into their yards and drag their polycart to the curb, “when we know they can do it,” Alvarez said.

 Alvarez’rate-making discretion resulted in the inequitable fees we have now.
 He hasn’t raised commercial dumpster rates or tipping fees at the scale house for years.
-He’s been deciding who is a class 1 or 2 or 3 or 4 or 5 commercial business and thus lower or higher rates for business owners.
+He’s been deciding who is a class 1 or 2 or 3 or 4 or 5 commercial business and thus their lower or higher rates.
 Six pick ups a week cost the same as one, small dumpsters cost the same as larger ones.
-Only polycart rates have gone sky high, increasing year over year.
+Only polycart rates have gone sky high because a city ordinance requires that they have the city service, making them captive payers.

 No wonder the trash volume went up and up, the tonnage trucked to Las Cruces growing and growing, along with department costs.
 People are probably coming from miles away to dump at the transfer station.
 If a town hall were held, I’d question where the trash comes from.
 Is Alvarez taking trash trucks into Sierra County and Elephant Butte?
 He said he wanted to at a budget session two years ago.
 “I think I could make money,” he said.
 He asked for a $250,000 trash truck to do it, which four of the current city commissioners approved.